palcu/codeblocks-project-creator/README.md

 ## Install intructions
 1. Put the `default` folder somewhere
-2. Modify `create.sh` folders
+2. Modify in `create.sh`, the variables for folders:

 ```bash
   default_template_location='/home/alex/default_cpp/'
   new_project_location='/home/alex/Desktop/'
 ```
 3. Run the script

 ```bash
   sh create.sh new_project
 ```

 ## Other useful things
-* Modify the default.cpp, so it suits your needs.
+* Modify the `default.cpp`, so it suits your needs.
-* Move `create.sh` to `/usr/bin/create`, so you can run the script more simple
+* Move `create.sh` to `/usr/bin/create`, so you can run the script more simple:

 ```bash
   create new_project
 ```